ereburg/yoga/README.md

-# Yoga
+# Yoga !Work in progress!
 This is the main page of yoga-center in Saint-Petersburg.
 Clean and modern landing.
 This is a test project.
 It is based on my own gulp template for HTML development.

 ### Technologies

 Stack: JS, Pug and SCSS.
-Libs: Slick slider, lazy loading, jQuery.

-!Work is in progress.!
+Libs: lazy-loading.js, normalize.css.

 ### Links & references